Negotiation and Conflict Resolution (NCR)

 Admission Requirements

-The requirements listed below apply to the Graduate Certificates and the Master of Negotiation and Conflict Resolution.
+The requirements listed below apply to the Graduate Certificate in Negotiation and Conflict Resolution.

 • Completed application (requires non-refundable $50 fee)